xoxzo/blog.xoxzo.com/content/Engineering/the-game-of-deployment-en.md

 ###Convox
 -----
 Convox is a deployment management tool that takes care of deployment, management & maintenance of deployed applications.
 Convox tries to replicate the deployment process to that of Heroku.
-It uses docker images to understand application configuration, it auto-magically creates isolated environments which are called Racks.These contain applications which are in turn have isolated environments.
+It uses docker images to understand application configuration, it automagically creates isolated environments which are called Racks.These contain applications which are in turn have isolated environments.
 One of the things I disliked about Convox is that it is only currently available for AWS.

 Analyzing it on the points previously mentioned.

 1.   *Scalability*:  Convox allows to scale applications through its CLI and provides an easy interface to perform resource management.
 It basically acts as a wrapper to AWS in this context.

 2.   *Rapid Deployment*:  It is fairly easy to deploy using convox.
 It would automatically create the necessary endpoints that for each process that are mentioned in the docker configuration file.
-One of the things I liked about Convox here is that it taes a snapshot of each deployement.
+One of the things I liked about Convox here is that it takes a snapshot of each deployment.
 So if you want to roll back to a previous state, you need not perform the complete deployment process with a previous version of the codebase.
 You can just select which deployment you want to make available and choose it from the list.

 3.   *Isolation*:  The Convox infrastructure provides 2 level isolation.
 	*   *Network Isolation* : Applications in a particular Rack can only talk to another application in the same Rack.
-They call it as an virtual private cloud implementation as most of the communication is done through internally opened ports and very few ports are opened on the public domain.
+They term themselves as a virtual private cloud implementation as most of the communication is done through internally opened ports and very few ports are opened on the public domain.
+Under the wraps required AWS infrastructure is created including AWS VPC, Subnets etc.

 	*   *Environment Isolation* : Convox provides environment isolation to its applications using docker containers.